Labour manifesto mapping – promises vs actions

 What Did Well Adapt Do?

-Well Adapt went through the entirety of Labour’s 2024 manifesto to identify the key things that Telescope were interested in and then we mapped out what Labour had said in their manifesto about that area, what they’d actually done so far, and whether it looked like they were actually going to keep that promise.
-We also mapped out who we thought was in charge of each area at multiple levels (e.g. MPs and heads of department, policy officers in the civil service), who we thought would be good contacts and noted any contact information for them.
+Well Adapt went through the entirety of Labour’s 2024 manifesto, with a particular focus on health and social care, to identify the key things that the organisation we worked with were interested in and then we mapped out what Labour had said in their manifesto about that area, what they’d actually done so far, and whether it looked like they were actually going to keep that promise.
+We also mapped out who was in charge of each area at multiple levels (e.g. MPs and heads of department, policy officers in the civil service), who would be good contacts and noted any contact information for them.

-This consultancy project was based around health and social care, which aligns with Well Adapt’s work in this area.
 Labour’s main manifesto promise in the health sector was to improve the NHS.
 Policies also included a promise to cut NHS waiting times with 40,000 more appointments every week, transform the NHS App by 2028 and create a National Care Service to reform the social care system.

 Where are we now?